xceejay/docs.easyjitsi.com/easyjitsi/docs/jibri.md

 ## Description of Fields

 - xmpp_server_hosts:The domain where stats and logs are stored etc. Eg. jitsi.easyjitsi.com
-- xmpp_domain=The domain of the Xmpp server(Prosody) being connecting to.
+- xmpp_domain:The domain of the Xmpp server(Prosody) being connecting to.
 Eg. jitsi.easyjitsi.com
-- control_login=Specifies credentials and authorization details Jibri will use to log into the Xmpp Server(Prosody)
+- control_login:Specifies credentials and authorization details Jibri will use to log into the Xmpp Server(Prosody)

-  - domain=The domain used for logging in.
+  - domain:The domain used for logging in.
-  - username=Username used for logging in.
+  - username:Username used for logging in.
-  - password=Password used for logging in.
+  - password:Password used for logging in.

 - control_muc:Specifies the details about the Control Muc being joined on the Xmpp server as a means of annoucing its availability so it can record.
-  - domain=The Control Muc domain.
+  - domain:The Control Muc domain.
-  - room_name=The Name of the Muc room.
+  - room_name:The Name of the Muc room.
-  - nickname=Nick name for identification in the Muc Room
+  - nickname:Nick name for identification in the Muc Room
-- call_login=This is displayed to other users as a normal participant of a conference
+- call_login:This is displayed to other users as a normal participant of a conference

-  - domain=the domain of the jibri server
+  - domain:the domain of the jibri server
-  - username=username displayed to the users
+  - username:username displayed to the users
-  - password=password for authorization
+  - password:password for authorization
   - room_jid_domain_string_to_strip_from_start:prefix of the url which should be stripped to form a call url correctly.
 Eg. conference.

 **_If you encounted any errors or you found it difficult while following these steps, you can head [here](https://docs.easyjitsi.com/docs/help) to seek help from us._**